Trump declares coronavirus national emergency, says he will most likely be tested

 “Through talent or through luck, call it whatever you want, but through a very collective action and shared sacrifice, national determination, we will overcome the threat of the virus,” Trump said.

-Asked whether he would provide an economic bailout to the battered cruise ship industry, Trump said they could expect help.
+Trump said the battered cruise ship industry could expect help.
 “We will be helping them and we will be helping the airline industry if we have to, assuming we have to,” he said.

-Trump, who had been heavily focused on hard-hit industries in making sure the U.S. economy is not devastated by a slowdown in consumer activity as a result of the virus, used much of his appearance on Friday to focus on the potential human toll of the respiratory illness than can cause pneumonia in severe cases.
+Trump had been heavily focused on hard-hit industries in making sure the U.S. economy is not devastated by a slowdown in consumer activity as a result of the virus.
+On Friday, he used much of his appearance to focus on the potential human toll of the respiratory illness than can cause pneumonia in severe cases.

 He urged every state to set up emergency centers to help fight the coronavirus.
 “We’ll remove or eliminate every obstacle necessary to deliver our people the care that they need and that they’re entitled to.
 No resource will be spared, nothing whatsoever,” he said.